 Committing to 10 minutes of meditation every day for one month.
 Sounds easy… right?

-For the month of October, I made a commitment to meditate for at least 10 minutes every day.
+For the month of October, I developed my SMART goal (which is a goal that is Specific, Measurable, Achievable, Relevant and Timely) and committed to meditating for at least 10 minutes every day.
 Before my daughter was born I had successfully established a habit of meditating for 20 minutes every night before bed, so 10 minutes sounded like a piece of cake.
-In making this commitment it obviously slipped my mind how time-consuming and often exhausting #mumlife can be.
+In making this SMART goal it obviously slipped my mind how time-consuming and often exhausting #mumlife can be.

 “Don’t think of it as failure.
 Think of it as time-released success.” —Robert Orben